The following answers to frequently asked questions address questions about Fogarty and/or foreign awards.

-The Funding and Payment policy as it applies to foreign institutions is that interest earned in excess of $250 USD per year in the aggregate on advances of Federal funds must be returned by reimbursement check to the NIH Office of Financial Management (OFM), and reflected on the annual Federal Financial Report (FFR).
+Funding and Payment policy as it applies to foreign institutions is that interest earned in excess of US$500 per year in the aggregate on advances of Federal funds must be returned by reimbursement check to the NIH Office of Financial Management (OFM), and reflected on the annual Federal Financial Report (FFR).

 What is program income?